DSIN-INSA-Strasbourg/Hermes/plugins/datasources/postgresql/README.md

 ## Usage

 Specify a query.
-If you'd like to provide values from cache, you should provide them in a `vars` dict, and refer to them by specifying the var key name encased ins `%()s` in the query: this will automatically sanitize the query.
+If you'd like to provide values from cache, you should provide them in a `vars` dict, and refer to them by specifying the var key name encased in `%()s` in the query: this will automatically sanitize the query.
 See example below.

 The example `vars` names are prefixed with `sanitized_` only for clarity, it's not a requirement.